Chennaipy/website/content/february-2015-meet-minutes.md

   * My Python Experience by Shrikant Giridhar

-Rengaraj brought in a Micro Python board, and showed video demos of this code, where he used the Accelerometer to control the brightness of the accelerometer.
+Rengaraj brought in a Micro Python board, and showed video demos of this code, where he used the accelerometer to control the brightness of the accelerometer.

 Shrikant decided to change his topic on the fly, from Git to "My